Tsmith5151/recommendation-systems/README.md

 ```

 The user recommender pipeline executes the following steps:

 1.)
 Load user interest, user assessment, user views, and course tags data from
   the respected tables in a SQLite3 backend database.

 2.)
 Apply Data Preprocessing
 - Remove missing values
 - Standardize column renaming
 - Create and encode categorical features:
    - Bin assessment scores into quantiles: high, medium, low
    - Bin user content viewing time into quantiles: high, medium, low, very low
    - Convert interest, course, and assessment raw tags to encodings

 3.)
 Prepare a user-content matrix (e.g. users x feature) for each table.

 4.)
+Apply TruncatedSVD to reduce the high dimensionaly feature space to a set of lower dimensions that explains 90% of the total variance of the dataset.

+5.)
 Compute pairwise cosine similarity for each table

-5.)
-Ensemble user, assessment, and course_tags tables  into one matrix (n_users
+6.)
+Ensemble user, assessment, and course_tags tables  into one matrix (n_users x n_users).
-    x n_users).
-Each table is assigned a weight in order to control which
+    - Each table is assigned a weight in order to control which
     table(s) are more influential when aggregating the three tables.

-6.)
+7.)
 Rank top 5 most similar users per each unique user id.

-7.)
+8.)
 Write dataframe to a user ranking table in the SQLite3 database

 The recommender pipeline can easily be scheduled as a job (e.g. airflow) in
 order to frequently update the user similarity ranking table.
 Current benchmark